FAQ

 How often should I change the strings on my ukulele?

+Strings need to be changed occasionally.
 The Aquila strings that came with your instrument should last a while.
+Depending on how often you play, the typical lifespan of your strings can range from a few weeks to a few months.
 If you play often, say, 2 to 3 hours a day, then we would recommend changing them every 6 months.
 Another indication that the strings should be changed is a loss of proper intonation.
 The tuners will hold the strings in tune, but if any of the strings don’t intonate accurately then it is probably time to change that string.
 String buzzing (when it is not caused by other reasons) could be yet another sign that the string has deteriorated, and that is also time to replace it.
+Here's a pro tip: To lengthen the life of your strings, be sure to wipe them down after each play.

 Which strings do you recommend when it comes time to change them?